The Ugly Duckling and Me!

-The Ugly Duckling and Me! is a 2006 animated film directed by Michael Hegner and Karsten Kiilerich.
+The Ugly Duckling and Me! is a 2006 animated comedy drama film directed by Michael Hegner and Karsten Kiilerich.
 Intended for a family audience, it is a modern adaptation of the 1843 fairy tale "The Ugly Duckling" by Hans Christian Andersen.
-The Yorkshire Post described it as a "feel good" film for family audiences.
-The film follows over a rat named Ratso who strives to become a famous showman.
-His life changes when an egg falls out of its nest revealing an ugly duckling with brushy grey wings, and he is forced to becomes a father.
+The Yorkshire Post described it as a "feel-good" film for family audiences.
+The film follows a rat named Ratso who strives to become a famous showman.
+His life changes when an egg falls out of its nest, revealing an ugly duckling with bushy grey wings, and he is forced to become a father.
 It also won an award at the China International Cartoon and Digital Art Festival.
 The film initially premiered in Denmark on 6 April 2006.

 Plot

-Ratso is a success-starved city rat impresario dreaming to become a famous showman, despite his terrible shows.
-His assistant is a worm named Wesley, who he passes as the "longest worm in the world" sticking him through a straw.
-Ratso plans to take Wesley against his pleas to a "carnival" where his pen-pal cousin Ernie claims to host the most acclaimed shows in the animal world.
-They are chased by rats Phillis and her two brothers, whom Ratso is on the run from.
+Ratso, a success-starved city rat impresario, dreams of becoming a famous showman, despite his terrible shows.
+His assistant is a worm named Wesley, whom he passes off as the "longest worm in the world" by sticking him through a straw.
+Ratso plans to drag Wesley, despite his protests, to a “carnival” where his pen-pal cousin Ernie boasts of hosting the most celebrated shows in the animal world.
+They are chased by rats, Phillis and her two brothers, whom Ratso is on the run from.

-After surfing on a train, the two fall into a bird's nest, where an egg starts to hatch, knocking them out of it.
-Wesley ends up stuck inside a tequila bottle, and Ratso falls into a yard full of chickens and ducks with the egg.
-When they threaten and accuse him of egg theft, Ratso lies the egg is his, claiming his "wife" was a duck from the duck-yard, with a friendly duck named Daphne backing up.
-The egg hatches into an ugly bird, presumed to be a duckling, who now recognizes Ratso as his parent.
-Ratso is forced to keep "Ugly" and stay in the duck-yard.
-For months, Ratso digs a tunnel to escape.
-He forces Ugly to perform as a distraction, attempting to abandon him and find Wesley, but upon seeing the audience laugh at Ugly's bizarre moves, decides to brings him along instead.
-Wesley tells Philis where Ratso is going.
+After riding on a train, the two tumble into a bird’s nest just as an egg begins to hatch, knocking them out.
+Wesley ends up trapped inside a tequila bottle, while Ratso lands in a yard full of chickens and ducks, still holding the egg.
+Accused of theft, Ratso claims it is his, saying his “wife” was a duck from the yard, with a friendly duck named Daphne vouching for him.
+The egg hatches into a strange-looking bird, assumed to be a duckling, who immediately sees Ratso as his parent.
+Stuck in the duck yard, Ratso spends months digging a tunnel to escape.
+He has Ugly perform as a distraction, intending to ditch him and find Wesley, but when the crowd laughs at Ugly’s odd moves, Ratso decides to take him along instead.
+Meanwhile, when questioned by Philis and her brothers, Wesley reveals where Ratso is heading.

-Following a map to Ernie's carnival, Ratso and Ugly travel through the woods.
-After Ratso helps Ugly practice dancing, they encounter a fox which gets disgusted by Ugly, from whom they rescue a goose named Jessie then sleep for the night in an abandoned Volkswagen Beetle.
-Next morning, Ugly suddenly grows into a teenager.
-He quarrels with Ratso, and they are joined by Jessie, whom Ugly is smitten with.
-Ratso tries to cross a frozen river, failing to notice a bridge, but is attacked by a pike, prompting Ugly to save him.
-As the pike catches them, it sees Ugly up-close, spitting them out to the other side.
+Following a map to Ernie’s carnival, Ratso and Ugly make their way through the woods.
+After Ratso helps Ugly practice his dance moves, they run into a fox repulsed by Ugly.
+They rescue a goose named Jessie from the fox and spend the night in an abandoned Volkswagen Beetle.
+By morning, Ugly has suddenly grown into a teenager.
+He argues with Ratso, and Jessie joins them, instantly catching Ugly’s eye.
+Trying to cross a frozen river, Ratso ignores a nearby bridge and is attacked by a pike, prompting Ugly to save him.
+When the pike sees Ugly, it spits them out safely on the other side.